JunkMail4MJD/cloud-init-fun/README.md

-**Create a generic Ubuntu 16.04 LTS VM running NGINX**
+**Create a generic Ubuntu 18.04 LTS VM running NGINX**

-      ./create-generic-vm.sh generic-16-04-LTS images/ubuntu-16.04-server-cloudimg-amd64.vmdk
+      ./create-generic-vm.sh generic-18-04-LTS

-* The generic VM example script creates a new virtual machine with 1 CPU 2 GB of RAM and a 100GB virtual drive.
+* The generic VM example script creates a new virtual machine with 1 CPU 2 GB of RAM and a 10GB virtual drive.
 * It shows you how to setup users, set a password, give SUDO privileges and run a one time startup script to install software.
 * This script updates APT, installs docker and runs a NGINX web server
-* If your DHCP server supports dynamic registration of DNS names on your network based on the computer names that it issues IP addresses to then your can pull up NGINX at the following address HTTP://generic-16-04-LTS
-* The script generates a new unique SSH Key Pair for every virtual machine
-* The command to ssh into your new VM is printed as the final output of the script
-* For a more secure server, delete the configuration lines that set root user password
-* With no root user password set it will be impossible to log into the box with anything other than the SSH Key that was created and stored on you machine

-**Create a generic Ubuntu 18.04 LTS VM running NGINX**

-      ./create-generic-vm.sh generic-18-04-LTS images/ubuntu-18.04-server-cloudimg-amd64.vmdk

-* This example script is the same as the previous example with the only change being that it uses a different version of the operating system
-* This shows how you can upgrade the operating system underneath your application without any fuss
-* If your DHCP server supports dynamic registration of DNS names on your network based on the computer names that it issues IP addresses to then your can pull up NGINX at the following address HTTP://generic-18-04-LTS
+* If your DHCP server supports dynamic registration of DNS names on your network based on the computer names that it issues IP addresses to then your can pull up NGINX at the following address HTTP://generic-16-04-LTS.localdomain
 * The script generates a new unique SSH Key Pair for every virtual machine
 * The command to ssh into your new VM is printed as the final output of the script
 * For a more secure server, delete the configuration lines that set root user password